 The settlement administrator will initially decide whether the information provided on a claim form is complete and valid.
 The settlement administrator may request additional information from any claimant.
 If the required information is not provided on a timely basis, the claim will be considered invalid and will not be paid.Back To Top

 Do I need to do anything to receive a cash benefit from the settlement?

-If you want a monetary award from the settlement fund, you must submit a claim by April 12, 2023, as explained in FAQ 9.
-If you do nothing, you will remain in the settlement class but you will not receive the settlement benefits.Back To Top
+If you wanted to receive a monetary award from the settlement, you had to submit a valid claim on or before April 12, 2023.
+If you did nothing, you will remain in the settlement class but you will not receive the settlement benefits.Back To Top

 What am I giving up as part of the settlement?

 If the settlement becomes effective and you do not opt out, you will give up your right to bring your own lawsuit against certain parties for any claims related to the data security incident.
 The specific persons and entities who you are giving up claims against are described in Paragraph 3.30 of the Settlement Agreement.
 The specific claims you are giving up are described in Paragraphs 3.29 and 3.42 of the Settlement Agreement.
 The Settlement Agreement is available here.
 The Settlement Agreement describes the released parties and Released Claims in detail, so read it carefully.
 If you have any questions, you may talk to the attorneys listed in FAQ 14 for free.
 Alternatively, you may talk to your personal attorney at your own expense.

 If you do not want to participate in the settlement and want to preserve the right to bring your own lawsuit against Audi, Volkswagen, and/or Shift Digital regarding the data security incident, then you must take steps to exclude yourself from the settlement class.
 This is sometimes referred to as “opting out” of the settlement class.Back To Top

 How do I exclude myself from the settlement?